Mahmoud Abbas: With Israel

-Relations with Hamas
+With Hamas

-On 25 May 2006, Abbas gave Hamas a ten-day deadline to accept the 1967 ceasefire lines.
+In May 2006, Abbas gave Hamas a ten-day deadline to accept the 1967 ceasefire lines.

-On 2 June 2006, Abbas again announced that if Hamas did not approve the prisoners' document—which calls for a two-state solution to the Israeli-Palestinian conflict according to the 1967 borders—within two days, he would present the initiative as a referendum.
-This deadline was subsequently extended until 10 June 2006.
-Hamas spokesmen stated that their stance would not change, and that Abbas is not constitutionally permitted to call a referendum, especially so soon after the January elections.

-Abbas warned Hamas on 8 October 2006, that he would call new legislative elections if it did not accept a coalition government.
-To recognize Israel was a condition he has presented for a coalition.
-But it was not clear if Abbas had the power to call new elections.

-On 16 December 2006, Abbas called for new legislative elections, to bring an end to the parliamentary stalemate between Fatah and Hamas in forming a national coalition government.
+In December 2006, Abbas called for new legislative elections, to bring an end to the parliamentary stalemate between Fatah and Hamas in forming a national coalition government.

-On 17 March 2007, a unity government was formed incorporating members of both Hamas and Fatah, with Ismail Haniyeh as Prime Minister and independent politicians taking many key portfolios.
+In March 2007, a unity government was formed incorporating members of both Hamas and Fatah, with Ismail Haniyeh as prime minister and independent politicians taking many key portfolios.

-On 14 June 2007, Abbas dissolved the Hamas-led unity government of Haniyeh, declared a state of emergency, and appointed Salam Fayyad in his place.
+In June 2007, Abbas dissolved the Hamas-led unity government of Haniyeh, declared a state of emergency, and appointed Salam Fayyad in his place.
 This followed action by Hamas armed forces to take control of Palestinian Authority positions controlled by Fatah militias.
 The appointment of Fayyad to replace Haniyeh has been challenged as illegal, because under the Palestinian Basic Law, the president may dismiss a sitting prime minister, but may not appoint a replacement without the approval of the Palestinian Legislative Council.
 According to the law, until a new prime minister is thus appointed, the outgoing prime minister heads a caretaker government.
 Fayyad's appointment was never placed before, or approved by the Legislative Council.
 For this reason, Haniyeh, the Hamas prime minister has continued to operate in Gaza, and is recognised by a large number of Palestinians as the legitimate acting prime minister.
 Anis al-Qasem, a constitutional lawyer who drafted the Basic Law, is among those who publicly declared Abbas's appointment of Fayyad to be illegal.

-On 18 June 2007, the European Union promised to resume direct aid to the Palestinian Authority, and Abbas dissolved the National Security Council, a sticking point in the defunct unity government with Hamas.
+In June 2007, the European Union promised to resume direct aid to the Palestinian Authority, and Abbas dissolved the National Security Council, a sticking point in the defunct unity government with Hamas.
 That same day, the United States decided to end its fifteen-month embargo on the Palestinian Authority and resume aid, attempting to strengthen Abbas's West Bank government.
 A day later, the Fatah Central Committee cut off all ties and dialogue with Hamas, pending the return of Gaza.

+In July 2023, Abbas met with Turkish president Recep Tayyip Erdoğan and Hamas leader Ismail Haniyeh.
+Behind the meeting was Turkey's effort to reconcile Fatah with Hamas.